 It’s hard to beat China for sheer diversity and flavor of cuisine.
 Probably rivalled only by Indian cuisine, Chinese food is delicious and memorable.
 You may be surprised at how different it is from Chinese food you’ve had at home, but it’s better in every way… especially the amazing street food!

 China is a great place to travel, but like everywhere, there are some cons to travelling China.

 You’ll hear people raving about China both positively and negatively, but the greatness of the destination far outweighs any bad experiences you may have here.

 There are just a few cons that stand out for us.

 Chinese cities are surprisingly clean.
 The government spends a lot of time and money on landscaping and garbage control.
 But there are some habits that the Chinese people maintain, that make for questionable sanitation standards.
 You’ll often see children with holes cut out of their pants and this is not so they can use the bathrooms easier.

-This is an increasingly unhealthy issue for travelling and living in China.
-Levels of air pollution have reached record levels in recent months with air particles considered extremely hazardous to human health floating around the eastern half of the country.
+This is an increasingly unhealthy issue for living and travelling in China.
+Levels of air pollution have reached record levels in recent years with air particles considered extremely hazardous to human health floating around the eastern half of the country.
 Check out the true Air Quality Index Here and wear a mask when it looks smoggy outside.